The Australian POTS Foundation

 Company Director, Chartered Accountant.
 Jon has 30+ years professional experience in the Not-For-Profit and Corporate sectors and serves as a Non-Executive Director for two large international non-governmental organisations.

-His first experience with POTS was only weeks after his marriage to Marie-Claire when she was struck down by ‘chronic illness’ after a viral infection.
-Jon and Marie-Claire have four grown children and two young grandchildren and several of their family members are affected by POTS and its associated conditions.
+His first experience with POTS was only weeks after his marriage to Marie-Claire when she was struck down by POTS after a viral infection.

 As a husband, father and carer, Jon has witnessed the prejudice and difficulty those with POTS face when seeking help from the medical system.
 He has a passion to see better recognition and treatment of POTS for all Australians affected by this condition.